 What is the impact of shrinkflation on consumer spending?
 How has CocaCola responded to the sugar tax?
-What is the relationship between Leicester City FC and ticket prices?
+How is Covid-19 going to impact globalisation?
 Does it matter if we experience deflation?
 Why should the government be concerned about the increase in obesity?
 Why don't other countries tax cigarettes?
 Should higher earners pay more tax?
 These are some of the current issues that this course will focus on in both the UK and international economies.